Sahilamin219/Interview-Prepration/README.md

                                                        heap.release(p)

 The mark-and-sweep algorithm is called a tracing garbage collector because it traces out the entire collection of objects that are directly or indirectly accessible by the program.

+► SOLID Principles:

+1. Single Responsibility: Each class should have only one job.
+2. Open/Closed: Classes should be extendable without being modified.
+3. Liskov Substitution: Subclasses should be replaceable with their parent classes.
+4. Interface Segregation: Prefer small, specific interfaces over general ones.
+5. Dependency Inversion: Rely on abstractions rather than specific implementations.

+►ACID Properties:

+1. Atomicity: Transactions are indivisible units; they either fully succeed or completely fail.
+2. Consistency: Each transaction must maintain the database's consistency.
+3. Isolation: Transactions should execute independently without affecting each other.
+4. Durability: Once a transaction is finalized, it must persist even through system failures.